 Employees should always sign employment offers and contracts (or agreements).
 Employee contracts should be straightforward and include information on the employee's job responsibilities, length of the probationary period (if applicable), and the salary or pay.

 All workers for a company should sign contracts, even if the business uses both employees and contractors, to be sure of proper taxation and that everyone is following the employment laws in place.
 Employers will want to keep their employees and contractors separate since they need to pay taxes on their employees, but not their contractors.

 If you need help with independent contractor contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.